Employment Law Dispute Practice Areas

 There are many ways employers fail to comply with federal and state law in paying commissions and minimum pay to sales employees.
 For instance, an employer cannot withhold commissions until the employee has been with the company for a certain amount of time.
 Commissioned employees that are not classified as “outside salesperson,” are entitled to minimum wage and minimum overtime wages.

-Learn more examples about Commissioned Employees violations page for more information, or contact our employment attorneys today to get what you are owed.
+Learn more unlawful unpaid commission examples by visiting our Commissioned Employees page, or contact our employment attorneys today to get what you are owed.

 Most employment relationships in California are “at will,” which means both employers and employees may terminate the employment for any reason.
 However, there are multiple reasons for termination that may be unlawful, retaliatory, or fall under the scope of unfair dismissal.
 Terminated employees may be able to sue their employers, depending on the circumstances surrounding their dismissal.